lightsparkdev/js-sdk/.changeset/six-camels-tell.md

 - adds wasm packed lightspark_crypto lib
 - adds loadNodeSigningKey function to client which handles both rsa and secp key types for OSK and remote signing
 - updates documentation to reflect new loadNodeSigningKey function
-- adds SigningKeyLoader classes to handle loading logic
-- adds option to select node for operations that use a node
 - updates wasm packed lightspark_crypto lib
 - BREAKING: Removes LightsparkClient unlockNode and adds loadNodeSigningKey which should be used for loading signing keys instead